The Big 610 Becomes Magic 61

 Ironically, KMEL (106.1 FM) had for many years been KFRC-FM, but was cast off to Century Broadcasting in July 1977 by RKO General, in a move that managed to create a powerful competitor and, at least in part, helped to bring about the demise of The Big 610.
 (Originally an Album-Oriented Rock station due to a non-compete clause in its sale contract, KMEL switched to Contemporary Hits in July 1984 and quickly became a ratings leader.)

 While KFRC’s solid 5,000-watt signal was among the best in the Bay Area, it could not compete with the fidelity of its FM stereo cousins, despite broadcasting in glorious Kahn/Hazeltine AM Stereo.
-(The sound clip accompanying this exhibit is, in fact, presented in its original AM stereo version.)
+(The audio accompanying this exhibit is, in fact, presented in its original AM stereo version.)

 Jack Silver carries us through the final fifteen minutes of The Amazing AM — the first half of the recording — and closes with Journey’s “Lights.”
 Then, following a news report anchored by Joanne Green, it’s time for Magic 61’s debut under the deft morning stewardship of the incomparable Dr. Don Rose.
 DDR opens this new era in KFRC’s history with a quick primer on what listeners can expect from the format.
 He would leave the station several months later.